JohnCoene/javascript-for-r/_book/1-02-basics.md

 ### Serialising {#serialising}

-JSON is to all intents and purposes the equivalent of lists in R; a flexible data format that can store pretty much anything--expect data.frames a structure that does not exist in JavaScript.
+JSON is to all intents and purposes the equivalent of lists in R; a flexible data format that can store pretty much anything--except data.frames a structure that does not exist in JavaScript.
 Below we create a nested list and convert it to JSON with the help of jsonlite.
 We set `pretty` to `TRUE` to add indentation for cleaner printing, but this is an argument you should omit when writing production code, it will reduce the file size (fewer spaces = smaller file size).

 ```r